Waltari10/betterbreath/README.markdown

 - A breath in OR out can be anywhere between 1 to 60 seconds alone
 - If breath is less than the default duration of the different breath parts it should play them quickly
 - Should have maximum duration for in/out breath transition in and out durations
+- If breath in/out is less than 6 seconds, then just play the full breath file without any extra logic.
+No need to split into start, middle, end